operator27c/ansible-toolbox/README.md

 # ansible-toolbox
-General dump for ansible roles and playbooks that I find useful
+General dump for ansible roles and playbooks that I have created/modified throughout my tech adventures.